NShakiro/Awardco/README.md

 # Awardco 06/2021
 Automation tests with Cypress

-Insure that you have Chai in dependecies
+Make sure you have Chai in dependecies